-Smoking and periodontal issues are related, and this has been studied extensively over the past few years.
+Smoking and gum disease are related, and this has been studied extensively over the past few years.
 Recently, we have seen a rise in smokeless tobacco products and hence, perceived as harmless.
 This has made many people switch from their cigarette brands as it is a more convenient and harmless alternative.
 However, that is not true.
 There might be no smoke, but it does contain nicotine, which is the central ingredient and the user experiences;

 - Bad breath

 - Decreased sense of smell and taste